 On macOS, click the Apple icon on your top left corner and then System Preferences.
 After that Network, find the network connection you are using and click on it.

 In addition, on Linux and macOS, you can check your IPv4 with the Dig command.
 Open the Terminal application and inside it, write the following command:

 Then in the answer section, you can find the IPv4 address of the domain name you want to check.

 We are in a time of transition from IPv4 to IPv6.
 It is not a fast migration, and many businesses decide to stick to the dual-stack model for now.
 It is harder to manage, but it is more reliable than IPv6-only.

-Due to the IPv4 address exhausting, eventually, we are going to IPv6-only future, which will take a while.
-The leading countries at this are India, Belgium, Germany, Malaysia, and Greece.
+Due to the IPv4 address exhausting, eventually, we are going to an IPv6-only future, which will take a while.
+The leading countries in this are India, Belgium, Germany, Malaysia, and Greece.